rgeorgiev583/clue4less/DESIGN.md

 There would be also some traits for the different aspects of nodes:

+* NodeStorage: defines the different levels of persistence.
 * NodeRole: descriptions of conditional replication rules which explain when exactly an object of a certain type should be replicated on the current node.
 There will be filters for objects of certain types: how much of them are allowed to be stored, also the complexity and generationality of the objects, etc.;
-* NodeAuthority: the authority of the node.
+* NodeAuthority: the authority of the node: what is it allowed to modify, etc; will map to UE authority.

 ## High-level API

 This will be used by the people who create modules and plugins.
 It will mainly extend various classes and also *hwavily* use reflection.

 * It will include wrappers for the different objects which could be generated using reflection.
-These wrappers would add some logic which enables the object to be distributed: for example, a measure of the complexity of the object (time and space), generationality of the object (how many instances of it are expected to be created during the duration of the game), quantifiers for how frequently the object is accessed from certain other objects;
+These wrappers would add some logic which enables the object to be distributed: for example, a measure of the complexity of the object (time and space), generationality of the object (how many instances of it are expected to be created during the duration of the game), quantifiers for how frequently the object is accessed from certain other objects, persistence of the object (how long it would be kept in the different levels of memory), etc;
 * Task:  has some priority and computational load defined;
 * Different types of tasks which could be mapped to different behaviours in UE;